aekh/AWAIRE/README.md

 Fourth, if CVRs are available, initialise AWIARE
 ```
-init = evalueirv.Audit(cvrs, mode="CVR")  # where cvrs of type irvballot.Ballots and contain
+init = evalueirv.Audit(cvrs, mode="CVR")  # where cvrs is of type irvballot.Ballots and contains
                                           # the CVRs as observed ballots
 audit.seed_copy(init)
 ```